What is Gazumping and Is it Legal? Pros & Cons

 Gazumping is a tough reality in the UK property market but understanding it and knowing how to protect yourself can make all the difference.

 To avoid the stress and uncertainty of competing offers, turn to Zapperty.
 Our straightforward, hassle-free process locks in your sale and eliminates the risk of last-minute bids from other buyers.
-Visit our Sell House page to see how Zapperty can simplify your selling experience and provide peace of mind.
+Learn how you can sell your house quickly with Zapperty and simplify your selling experience, providing peace of mind.

 FAQ’s